Best bike storage ideas: a buyer’s guide to storing your bike indoors

 Vertical wall-mounted bike racks

 Holding the bike by a single wheel, this method is best for storing bikes where width is an issue, but depth is not.
-It’s the most effective means of storing multiple bikes together and is commonly used in many bike shop workshops.
+It's the most effective means of storing multiple bikes together, taking up less room than horizontal racks, and is commonly used in many bike shop workshops.

 The simplest variations consist of a basic hook that threads into a masonry wall plug or screws directly into a wooden wall post or ceiling beam.

-These are readily and cheaply available from hardware stores, although the speciality versions from the likes of Park Tool do offer greater wheel size compatibility, including options for fat bikes and other large mountain bike rubber.
+These are readily and cheaply available from hardware stores, although the bike-specific versions from the likes of Park Tool do offer greater wheel-size compatibility, including options for fat bikes and other large mountain bike rubber.

 More advanced and secure options include those that bolt to the wall with multiple points of attachment and feature a built-in backing plate, such as models from Pro, Delta, Topeak and X-Tools to name a few.

-Lastly, the ultimate is something like the SteadyRack, which holds the outside of the wheel and won’t mark the rim.
+Racks such as the SteadyRack hold the outside of the wheel and won't mark the rim.

 Horizontal wall-mounted bike racks